Watch Out This Hurricane Season in Texas

 It’s not IF a hurricane hits Texas, it’s when.
 Learn how to prepare and if it could affect your Texas electric rates..

 In Texas, June 1 is the beginning of hurricane season.
 With Texas so often pounded by these storms, residents want to know what to expect this summer.
 According to several weather bureaus, Summer 2021 looks like it will be an “above-normal” hurricane season.
-Chief among them, the National Oceanic and Atmospheric Administration (NOAA) predicted “an above-normal season is most likely (60% chance), with the possibility of it being extremely (aka hyper- ) www.”
+Chief among them, the National Oceanic and Atmospheric Administration (NOAA) predicted “an above-normal season is most likely (60% chance), with the possibility of it being extremely (aka hyper- ) active.”

 2021 NOAA